hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 trade-offs involved are expected to be the subject of future work.

-## IXoT mechanism
+## IXoT specifics

-### Coverage and relationship to RFC1995

-We provide new guidance here specific to IXoT that aligns with the guidance in [@RFC5936] for AXFR, that in section (#axot-mechanism) for AXoT, and with that for performant TCP/TLS usage in [@RFC7766] and [@RFC7858], as outlined in (#update-to-rfc1995-for-ixfrovertcp).

-Where any behavior is not explicitly described here, the behavior specified in [@RFC1995] MUST be followed.
-Any behavior specified here takes precedence for IXoT implementations over that in [@RFC1995].

-### IXoT connection and message handling

-In a manner entirely analogous to that described in paragraph 2 of (#axot-connection-and-message-handling) IXoT clients and servers SHOULD use EDNS0 Keepalive [RFC7828] to establish the connection timeouts to be used.

-IXoT clients SHOULD re-use an existing open XoT connection when making any new IXoT request to the same primary, and for issuing SOA queries, instead of opening a new connection.
-The number of XoT connections between a secondary and primary SHOULD be minimized.

-Valid reasons for not re-using existing connections are the same as those described in (#axot-connection-and-message-handling)

-If no XoT connections are currently open, IXoT clients MAY send SOA queries over UDP, TCP or TLS.

-An IXoT client SHOULD pipeline IXFR requests for different zones on a single XoT connection.
-An IXoT server SHOULD respond to those requests as soon as the response is available i.e. potentially out of order.

 ### Condensation of responses

 [@RFC1995] says condensation of responses is optional and MAY be done.
 Whilst it does add complexity to generating responses it can significantly reduce the size of responses.
 However any such reduction might be offset by increased message size due to padding.
-This specification does not update the optionality of condensation.
+This specification does not update the optionality of condensation for XoT responses.

 ### Fallback to AXFR